exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 <!-- cspell:ignore bitcoind,blockhash,lects,satoshis,txid,utxo,utxos -->

 The anchoring service is developed to increase product security and provide non-repudiation for Exonum applications.
-Service periodically publishes Exonum blockchain block hash to the bitcoin blockchain, so that it is publicly auditable by anyone having access to the Exonum blockchain.
-Even in the case of validators collusion transaction history cannot be falsified; discrepancy between actual Exonum blockchain state and the one written to the bitcoin blockchain would be found instantly.
+This service periodically publishes the Exonum blockchain block hash to the Bitcoin blockchain, so that it is publicly auditable by anyone having access to the Exonum blockchain.
+Even in the case of validators collusion transaction history cannot be falsified; discrepancy between actual Exonum blockchain state and the one written to the Bitcoin blockchain would be found instantly.

 !!! note
     This page describe mostly how the service do work.
 There is a